andreisacal/SE-Distributed-System/README.md

 Welcome to the Distributed Ping-Pong System project!
 This project involves creating a distributed system using Java with a master node and multiple worker nodes.
 The system demonstrates different communication patterns and approaches.
 Below is an overview of the implementation and instructions for running the system.

+### What is a Distributed System and Why Do We Need It?

+A distributed system is a network of independent computers that work together to achieve a common goal.
+These systems distribute computational tasks across multiple nodes, which may be located in different physical locations, to provide high availability, fault tolerance, and scalability.

+The need for distributed systems arises from the limitations of single-machine systems, particularly in handling large-scale data, high concurrency and the requirement for reliable and continuous service.
+Distributed systems offer several advantages, including improved performance by leveraging parallel processing, greater reliability through redundancy and the ability to scale out by adding more nodes as demand increases.

+Examples of distributed systems in today's world include:
+ - Services like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform provide scalable infrastructure and computing resources on demand, leveraging distributed systems to manage resources efficiently.
+ - Companies like Akamai and Cloudflare use distributed systems to deliver content quickly and reliably to users around the world by caching copies of data across multiple servers.
+ - Systems like Apache Cassandra, MongoDB, and Google Spanner provide scalable and fault-tolerant data storage by distributing data across multiple servers.

+These systems are crucial in supporting the modern digital infrastructure, enabling services that require large-scale data processing, global accessibility, and high availability.

 ## 🔍 Project Overview:

 The system is designed to showcase various messaging patterns in a distributed environment: